St. Charles East’s Kathryn Chappel and Krupa Patel have a mixed three years of badminton enjoy.

 Chappel stated her conditioning is a massive plus, which shows up in lengthy matches.
 She noted that retaining calm and not getting annoyed are key points of emphasis this weekend.

 “I love the undertaking of badminton,” she said.
-“It’s intellectual; it’s approach, skill, velocity, and energy.
-There’s continually something you can enhance on, and it’s a variety of a laugh to check your own degree of play against someone else.”
+“It’s intellectual, approach, skill, velocity, and energy.
+There’s continually something you can enhance on, and it’s a variety of a laugh to check your degree of play against someone else.”

-St. Charles East teacher Tricia DeNorio said Chappel and Patel have the capability to do nicely at state this weekend.
+St. Charles East teacher Tricia DeNorio said Chappel and Patel can do well at state this weekend.

 “They both are extraordinary badminton gamers,” she said.
-“They have the potential to move the chicken across the court docket very well.
+“They can potentially move the chicken across the court docket very well.
 They have strategic movements that get their opponents off their feet.”